osiota/osiota/README.md

 ## Thanks to

-*osiota* has been mainly developed at the [Institut für Nachrichtentechnik](https://www.tu-braunschweig.de/ifn/) of the [Technische Universität Braunschweig](https://www.tu-braunschweig.de/) in cooperation with the [Institut für Betriebssysteme und Rechnerverbund](https://www.ibr.cs.tu-bs.de/).
+*Osiota* has been mainly developed at the [Institut für Nachrichtentechnik](https://www.tu-braunschweig.de/ifn/) of the [Technische Universität Braunschweig](https://www.tu-braunschweig.de/) in cooperation with the [Institut für Betriebssysteme und Rechnerverbund](https://www.ibr.cs.tu-bs.de/).

 Its primary Author is [Simon Walz](https://simonwalz.de/) ([Github](https://github.com/simonwalz/)).